telerik/winforms-docs/cloud-integration/azure/overview.md

 ![azure-overview001](images/azure-overview001.png)

 You can create a free account and take advantage of a number of free services such as CosmosDB, Blob/File Storage, serverless functions and many more.
-This section show how you can integrate them with the controls from the  Telerik UI for WinForms suite.
+This section shows how you can integrate them with the controls from the __Telerik UI for WinForms__ suite.

 Here are the currently available topics: